vinophantom/vinophantom.github.io/_posts/2020/2019-07-03-ByeByeNPE.md

 ## @NotNull
-But if we check arguments in each of methods, we may repeat the check operations in different place.So,how do we remind the caller that some arguments can not be null?
+But if we check arguments in each of methods, we may repeat the check operations in different place.So, how do we remind the caller that some arguments can not be null?

-Java provides a annotation [`@NotNull`](https://docs.oracle.com/javaee/7/api/javax/validation/constraints/NotNull.html),let us look at how to use it properly.
+Java provides a annotation [`@NotNull`](https://docs.oracle.com/javaee/7/api/javax/validation/constraints/NotNull.html), let us look at how to use it properly.

 {% highlight java linenos %}
 void doSomething(@NotNull String s) {